ACCELERATE BUSINESS GROWTH WITH

 - growth rate

-Your audit will identify where your successes have been, such as posts that have gone viral.
+Your audit will identify where your successes have been, such as organic and paid social posts (reposts, scheduled posts, etc.) that have gone viral.
 And it will illuminate where you can improve.

 You don't want to stop there.
 Nearly every business has some form of competition online.
 Analyzing your top competitors will give you the edge you need to differentiate your brand online.